 Sure, the big flashy new addition is a system of organizable tabs that let you manage multiple directories in a single window (rather than having to open new File Explorer instances).
 This is a welcome change that's long overdue, as now that I've imagined a File Explorer with tabs I can't imagine any reason why I'd ever go back.

 But there are some other intriguing File Explorer updates in the works that could significantly shift how we use this hoary old app.
 Notably, File Explorer is getting a sort of homepage that will make it easy to see files and folders you've accessed recently, as well as those you've pinned for quick access and files you've marked as favorites.

 That's right, the Windows 11 File Explorer will soon play favorites, allowing you to right-click any file and favorite it for easy access.
 You can also expect to see some improved sharing options within File Explorer when you right-click that will let you send files to apps or recent contacts, which is in line with Windows 11's overall push to streamline and improve the Windows context menu.

 Unfortunately, one key detail Microsoft didn't tease us with is when to expect these File Explorer upgrades.
-So while it's a safe bet we'll see it debut later this year, probably as part of a regular Windows 11 update, we can't say for sure when to expect this new and improved File Explorer.
+So while it's a safe bet we'll see it debut in the near future, probably as part of a regular Windows 11 update, we can't say for sure when to expect this new and improved File Explorer.
 However, it's likely going to be in 2022, as Microsoft has been putting in a lot of work to improve its new operating system.
 In fact, Windows 11 is getting a much-needed feature that will make your life simpler: easy app restore, for those times when you reinstall Windows and face the daunting task of having to reinstall all your favorite apps.